algotom/algotom/README.md

 ![logo](https://github.com/algotom/algotom/raw/master/figs/readme/logo2.png)

-**Algotom** is a Python package implementing methods for processing tomographic data acquired by non-standard scanning techniques such as grid scans, helical scans, half-acquisition scans, or their combinations.
-Certainly, Algotom can also be used for standard scans.
-The software includes methods in a full pipeline of data processing: reading-writing data, pre-processing, tomographic reconstruction, post-processing, and data simulation.
+**Algotom** is a Python package implementing data processing methods for tomography.
+It has methods in a full pipeline of data processing: reading-writing data, pre-processing, tomographic reconstruction, post-processing, and data simulation.
 Many utility methods are provided to help users quickly develop prototype-methods or build a pipeline for processing their own data.
 From version 1.1, methods for speckle-based phase-contrast tomography were added to the package.

-The software is made available for the paper; *"Data processing methods and data acquisition for samples larger than the field of view in parallel-beam tomography,"* Nghia T. Vo, Robert C. Atwood, Michael Drakopoulos, and Thomas Connolley, Opt.
+The software was published for the paper; *"Data processing methods and data acquisition for samples larger than the field of view in parallel-beam tomography,"* Nghia T. Vo, Robert C. Atwood, Michael Drakopoulos, and Thomas Connolley, Opt.
 Express 29, 17849-17874 (2021); https://doi.org/10.1364/OE.418448.